-Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Endrin (ppb) <0.1 1/24/23 2 2 NO Residue of banned insecticide Some people who drink water containing endrin in excess of the MCL over many years could experience liver problems.
-Epichlorohydrin (ppm) TT 0 Discharge from industrial chemical factories; an impurity of some water treatment chemicals Some people who drink water containing high levels of epichlorohydrin over a long period of time could experience stomach problems and may have an increased risk of getting cancer.
-Ethylene dibromide (EDB) (ppt) <0.02 1/24/23 50 0 NO Discharge from petroleum refineries Some people who drink water containing ethylene dibromide in excess of the MCL over many years could experience problems with their liver, stomach, reproductive system, or kidneys, and may have an increased risk of getting cancer.
-Glyphosate (ppb) <10 1/24/23 700 700 NO Runoff from herbicide use Some people who drink water containing glyphosate in excess of the MCL over many years could experience problems with their kidneys or reproductive difficulties.
-Heptachlor (ppt) <0.1 1/24/23 400 0 NO Residue of banned pesticide Some people who drink water containing heptachlor in excess of the MCL over many years could experience liver damage and may have an increased risk of getting cancer.
-Heptachlor- epoxide (ppt) <0.1 1/24/23 200 0 NO Breakdown of heptachlor Some people who drink water containing heptachlor epoxide in excess of the MCL over many years could experience liver damage and may have an increased risk of getting cancer.
-Hexachlorobenzene (ppb) <0.1 1/24/23 1 0 NO Discharge from metal refineries and agricultural chemical factories Some people who drink water containing hexachlorobenzene in excess of the MCL over many years could experience problems with their liver or kidneys, or adverse reproductive effects, and may have an increased risk of getting cancer.
-Hexachlorocyclopent adiene <0.1 1/24/23 50 50 NO Discharge from chemical factories Some people who drink water containing hexachlorocyclopentadiene well in excess of the MCL over many years could experience problems with their kidneys or stomach.
-Lindane (ppt) <0.1 1/24/23 200 200 NO Runoff/leaching from insecticide used on cattle, lumber, gardens Some people who drink water containing lindane in excess of the MCL over many years could experience problems with their kidneys or liver.
-Methoxychlor (ppb) <0.1 1/24/23 40 40 NO Runoff/leaching from insecticide used on fruits, vegetables, alfalfa, livestock Some people who drink water containing methoxychlor in excess of the MCL over many years could experience reproductive difficulties.
-Oxamyl (Vydate) (ppb) <1 1/24/23 200 200 NO Runoff/leaching from insecticide used on apples, potatoes, and tomatoes Some people who drink water containing oxamyl in excess of the MCL over many years could experience slight nervous system effects.
-Polychlorinated biphenyl (PCBs) (ppt) 500 0 Runoff from landfills; discharge of waste chemicals Some people who drink water containing PCBs in excess of the MCL over many years could experience changes in their skin, problems with their thymus gland, immune deficiencies, or reproductive or nervous system difficulties, and may have an increased risk of getting cancer.
+Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Endrin (ppb) <0.1 1/17/24 2 2 NO Residue of banned insecticide Some people who drink water containing endrin more than the MCL over many years could experience liver problems.
+Epichlorohydrin (ppm) π 0 Discharge from industrial chemical factories; an impurity of some water treatment chemicals Some people who drink water containing high levels of epichlorohydrin over a long period of time could experience stomach problems and may have an increased risk of getting cancer.
+Ethylene dibromide (EDB) (ppt) <0.02 1/17/24 50 0 NO Discharge from petroleum refineries Some people who drink water containing ethylene dibromide more than the MCL over many years could experience problems with their liver, stomach, reproductive system, or kidneys, and may have an increased risk of getting cancer.
+Glyphosate (ppb) 700 700 Runoff from herbicide use Some people who drink water containing glyphosate more than the MCL over many years could experience problems with their kidneys or reproductive difficulties.
+Heptachlor (ppt) <0.1 1/17/24 400 0 NO Residue of banned pesticide Some people who drink water containing heptachlor more th many years could experience liver damage and may have an i getting cancer.
+Heptachlor- epoxide (ppt) <0.1 1/17/24 200 0 NO Breakdown of heptachlor Some people who drink water containing heptachlor epoxide more than the MCL over many years could experience liver damage and may have an increased risk of getting cancer.
+Hexachlorobenzene (ppb) <0.1 1/17/24 1 0 NO Discharge from metal refineries and agricultural chemical factories Some people who drink water containing hexachlorobenzer MCL over many years could experience problems with their adverse reproductive effects, and may have an increased riscancer.
+Hexachlorocyclopent adiene <0.1 1/17/24 50 50 NO Discharge from chemical factories Some people who drink water containing hexachlorocyclopentadiene well in excess of the MCL over many years could experience problems with their kidneys or stomach.
+Lindane (ppt) <0.1 1/17/24 200 200 NO Runoff/leaching from insecticide used on cattle, lumber, gardens Some people who drink water containing lindane more than the MCL over many years could experience problems with their kidneys or liver.
+Methoxychlor (ppb) <0.1 1/17/24 40 40 NO Runoff/leaching from insecticide used on fruits, vegetables, alfalfa, livestock Some people who drink water containing methoxychlor more than the MCL over many years could experience reproductive difficulties.
+Oxamyl (Vydate) (ppb) <1 1/17/24 200 200 NO Runoff/leaching from insecticide used on apples, potatoes, and tomatoes Some people who drink water containing oxamyl more than the MCL over many years could experience slight nervous system effects.
+Polychlorinated biphenyl (PCBs) (ppt) 500 0 Runoff from landfills; discharge of waste chemicals Some people who drink PCBs more than the MCL over many years could experience changes in their skin, problems with their thymus gland, immune deficiencies, or reproductive or nervous system difficulties, and may have an increased risk of getting cancer.